Thailand Packing Guide: What You Shouldn’t Forget on Your Packing List

 Toiletries to Pack for Thailand

-In Thailand, it is almost impossible to find sunscreen without whitening agents in it.
+In Thailand, it is almost impossible to find sunscreen without whitening agents.
 Basically, the products are designed to make skin white which is a cultural thing.
 We always use Blue Lizard Australian Sensitive Sunscreen SPF 30 or Juice Beauty SPF 30 Sport Moisturizer since they are both safe for coral reefs.

 2. Shampoo and Conditioner Bar